Cindy leant her weight to push open the heavy glass door that bore the words “Jessica Mulgrave, Solicitor” in gold plate at eye height.

 “I don’t know,” said Jessica, “I think I have him across the line.
 It depends on how he wants to play it.”

-“Okay,” said Pablo.
+“Okay,” said Paulo.
 He twinkled his fingers towards the table.
 “We will spread a little magic, yes?”

 “I think your business man is here.
 He will want a Peroni, and the spatchcock.”

 A tall lean figure was attempting a clumsy slalom between the diners as he searched for the table.
-Pablo raised a hand.
+Paulo raised a hand.
 “Signore, Ms Mulgrave is here.”

 Adrian stumbled across to the table.

-“Please, sit,” said Pablo, holding a chair out for him while he raised his eyes to Jessica.
+“Please, sit,” said Paulo, holding a chair out for him while he raised his eyes to Jessica.
 “A birra perhaps?”

 “A what?” said Adrian.